hmcts/pip-frontend/README.md

 ### Features and functionality
 - Viewable by users directly in either HTTP or HTTPS mode (default port: 8080)
 - Uploading of publication files using a web interface within the [manual upload](./src/main/views/manual-upload.njk) view.
 - Account setup, sign-in and user management functionality.
-Sign-in and password management is managed using Azure B2C user flows.
+Sign-in and password management is managed using Azure B2C user flows for AAD users.
+We also allow sign in via CFT IDAM for certain user roles.
 - View publications directly in the browser restricted to the user's account privileges.
 - Processes to manage creation of a new media account for a user with administrator oversight (approve/reject).
 - Tiered access to specific functionality and content within three main categories (media/administrator/system administrator), as well as unauthenticated functionality.
 - Management functionality for a maximum of 4 system administrators (set by environment variable).
 System admins are able to see audit actions by regular administrators, view underlying data, manage users etc.
 - Set up subscriptions to be notified via email when a new publication with given parameters is uploaded.
-- Includes a large collection of [custom nunjucks filters](./src/main/modules/nunjucks/njkFilters.ts) used for specific functionality within the application.

 ### Architecture Diagram
 ![Frontend Architecture](frontend-arch.png)